apexpl/apexpl.github.io/manage_multiple_client_servers_linux.md

 `ssh clienta`

-This will instantly log you into the server information under the `clienta` host you specified within the `~/.ssh/config` file.
+This will instantly log you into the server with the information under the `clienta` host you specified within the `~/.ssh/config` file.

 ### Local /bin/ Directory.